valdojoao/3D-Pointer-and-Simple-Stroke-Recognition/README.md

 course this is not an optimal implementation as there is some ambiguity when the hands swap positions.

-The report <b>ValdoJoaoReport.pdf</b> contains a description of the technical challenges encountered, the various paths explored, including those that were discarded, and a quick review of the code structure and how the different pieces interact together.
+The report <b>ValdoJoaoReport.pdf</b> contains the code structure and how the different pieces interact together.
 Demo can be found here https://youtu.be/ir7_U5YVynI